 Bottom line: when I’m using the VS PT buffer, I don’t know it’s even there.
 Whereas I *knew* when my $200 Axcess BS2 was on, because my ears were bleeding. (haha).
 To top it all off, your price point is fantastic.
 It’s absurd that people are charging, and spending, $150+ for a buffer.
 AND the size of yours is perfect.
 It can be mounted under my board, and doesn’t take up actual pedal real estate.

 History of Pure Tone:

 Pure Tone was built originally for guitarist Neil Zaza back in 1997.
 He needed something to clean up his bypass tone for all the pedals he used (VOX wah included).
 Pure Tone, when placed first in the chain, made it sound like he was plugged straight into the amp even when going through notorious tone killer pedals.
-Here’s a photo of one of the original Pure Tone boxes, circa 1997:
+Here’s a photo of one of the original Pure Tone boxes, circa late 1997:

 …and before it was even called Pure Tone, the first prototypes earlier in 1997 were called “The Black Box… Top Secret Tone Purifier”.
 Here’s a photo of one of them: